Platform-OS/pos-module-user/README.md

 > [!NOTE]
 > Please note that in this example, we are working with the `sessions` directory, as this is where the Sign-In functionality is located.
 Now, you can freely modify the HTML or presentation layer of the sign-in form in the copied file.
+> [!NOTE]
+> Please note that in this example, we are working with the `sessions` directory, as this is where the Sign-In functionality is located.
 ## Helper Queries and Commands

 The module also provides several useful queries and commands to help you manage users and permissions

 ### Query which returns the amount of all users in the system

+This query returns the total number of users in the system:

 This query returns the total number of users in the system: